 Dimensions: 11.75 x 3.25 x 3 inches

 Filter Media: UV lamp (Cold Cathode Fluorescent Lamp).

 RELATED REVIEW: Best Backpacking Water Filters and Treatment of 2018

 A water bottle with a UV light built into the cap, the All Clear bottle purifies water, meaning it treats for viruses as well as bacteria and protozoa.
 It does not filter out particulate though.
 A little heavy for backpacking and limited to only treating small amounts of water at a time, it is an excellent choice for day hikers who want to combine their water storage and treatment method into one.

 The CamelBak All Clear uses UV light technology to incapacitate harmful organisms such as viruses bacteria and protozoa, similar to the technology used in the SteriPEN Journey LCD and the SteriPEN Adventurer Opti.
-The way UV light works is that it does not actually kill pathogens, but instead scrambles the DNA of the organisms so that they cannot reproduce, rendering them harmless to you.
-One thing to note is that since the organisms remain alive in your water, if the treated water is exposed to visible light for a length of time before drinking, it is possible for the microbes to heal and reactivate.
+Since the organisms remain alive in your water, if the treated water is exposed to visible light for a length of time before drinking, it is possible for the microbes to heal and reactivate.